mpt-bootcamp/monitor/docs/LAB4.md

-## LAB4 - Log aggregation and SIEM
+## LAB4 - Log aggregation and visualization
 ---

 Logs give you an idea of what is happening and what your system is doing.
 If you have a variety of hosts, then you might end up with different logs hosted on different locations.
 Log aggregation is a good way to bring together all these logs into one location to analyze, search, and report on the data.